 3) Experience Modification Rate

-The Experience Mod is the cause of so much angst for many companies due to the fact it is confusing, prone to errors, and a driver of premiums (unless you are self-insured or on a large retention program).
+The Experience Mod is a workers compensation KPI that causes much angst for many companies due to the fact it is confusing, prone to errors, and a driver of premiums (unless you are self-insured or on a large retention program).
 Also, it is a lagging indicator and efforts to improve it are realized slowly over a period of years.
-But, it is not going anywhere and I have never heard of any discussion to remove it from the Premium Algorithm.
+But, it is not going anywhere and I have never heard of any discussion to remove it from the Premium Algorithm (formula to determine how much workers compensation premium you pay).
 And, even if your are on a large-retention program, the practice of using this as a qualifier for new business proposals is entrenched in certain industries.
 Keep this consistently below a 1.00 (average) to reduce premiums and bid projects.
 It's a good idea to know what your minimum mod is (what your Experience Mod would be without any claims) and try to drive it as close to your minimum mod as possible.

 Let us know if you'd like assistance determining your minimum mod or if you'd like ideas for other KPIs/metrics to assist in achieving your work comp savings objectives.

-* Michael Stack is the source of benchmarking ideas and information (plus a lot of other great stuff).
+* Michael Stack is the source of benchmarking ideas and information.

 Stuart Cytron, MBA has been published in trade journals such Construction Forum St. Louis and St. Louis Business Journal among others.
 You can read more about Stuart and how he developed a passion for helping businesses reduce work comp expenses on his website.